topherCantrell/FSM/README.md

 # Tic Tac Toe State Machine

-The bubbles in the diagram are the individual states.
+The bubbles in the diagram below are the individual states.
 The purple function calls are made when the machine enters the state.
 The blue arrows show events and the target state.

 ## Splash Screens